-The Auditor's Sale will be conducted Tuesday, August 28, 2018 at 9 a.m. in the auditorium on the first floor of the Franklin County Courthouse, 373 S. High St., Columbus, Ohio 43215.
-At the discretion of the County Auditor, the auction may recess at 4 p.m. and reconvene at 9 a.m. on Wednesday, August 29, 2018 and continue until all parcels have been offered for sale.
-(Lunch break for the public: 11:30 a.m. - 1:00 p.m. each day)
+The Auditor's Sale will be conducted Tuesday, November 9, 2021.
+The sale will be held in the auditorium of the county courthouse located on the first floor of 373 S. High Street, Columbus, Ohio 43215.
+At the discretion of the County Auditor, the Auction may recess at 4:00 pm and reconvene at 9:00 am on Wednesday, November 10, 2021 and continue until all parcels have been offered for sale.

 The complete list of properties being offered for sale is available on the Franklin County Auditor's website at www.franklincountyauditor.com.
-The list will also be published in the Daily Reporter newspaper on August 14 and August 21, 2018.
+The list will also be published in The Columbus Dispatch and the Communicator newspapers on October 26 and November 2, 2021.

 Yes.
 The clerk will verify that the general partnership / business or other corporate entity is in good standing with the Secretary of State.
 If the deed is to be listed in the name of a general partnership/business or other corporate entity, you must provide proof of filing with the Secretary of State at the registration table.